How to Establish Boundaries (and What to Do When They’re Not Respected)

 However, there are some unfortunate circumstances where this isn’t the case.
 Your request might be refused, you might be ignored, and in abusive situations, you may even be punished for speaking up.
 In these scenarios, you have a few options.

-What To Do When Your Boundaries Aren’t Aren’t Heard
+What To Do When Your Boundaries Aren’t Being Heard

 What happens when you’ve stated your boundaries and worked through the mess, and the person you’ve set your boundary with still isn’t listening?